3 Common Questions About Required Minimum Distributions

-In 2016, the first wave of baby boomers turned 70½ years old.
-Investors who reach this magic age must begin taking required minimum distributions (RMDs) from certain retirement accounts.
+In 2018, the first wave of baby boomers turned 72 years old.
+As of January 1, 2020, investors who reach this magic age must begin taking required minimum distributions (RMDs) from certain retirement accounts.
 To avoid penalties, investors need to understand the basic rules around RMDs.

 What Is an RMD?

 An RMD is the minimum amount of money that you’re required to withdraw from your retirement accounts, per each account’s guidelines.
 If you withdraw less than the minimum amount, you’ll be subject to a 50% IRS penalty on the remainder.
 You can withdraw more than the minimum required amount without facing a tax penalty.